ava-labs/avalanchego/README.md

 ### Run Local Network

-To run a local network, it is recommended to use the [avalanche-cli](https://github.com/ava-labs/avalanche-cli#avalanche-cli) to set up an instance of Subnet-EVM on an local Avalanche Network.
+To run a local network, it is recommended to use the [avalanche-cli](https://github.com/ava-labs/avalanche-cli#avalanche-cli) to set up an instance of Subnet-EVM on a local Avalanche Network.

 There are two options when using the Avalanche-CLI: